-Data Output Strobe (DOSTR, DOSTR), Pins 19 and 18: The DOSTR is high or DOSTR is low while the chip is selected, which allows the CPU to write data or control words into a selected register of the ACE.
+Data Output Strobe (DOSTR, DOSTR), Pins 19 and 18: When DOSTR is high or DOSTR is low while the chip is selected, allows the CPU to write data or control words into a selected register of the ACE.
 Only an active DOSTR or DOSTR input is required to transfer data to the ACE during a write operation.
 Therefore, tie either the DOSTR input permanently low or the DOSTR input permanently high, if not used.

-Address Strobe (ADS), Pin 25: When this is low, it provides latching for the Register Select $(A_0, A_1, A_2)$ and Chip Select (CS0, CS1, CS2) signals.
-An active $\overline{ADS}$ input is required when the Register Select $(A_0, A_1, A_2)$ signals are not stable for the duration of a read or write operation.
-If not required, tie the $\overline{ADS}$ input permanently low.
+Address Strobe (ADS), Pin 25: When low, provides latching for the Register Select (A_0, A_1, A_2) and Chip Select (CS0, CS1, CS2) signals.
+An active ADS input is required when the Register Select (A_0, A_1, A_2) signals are not stable for the duration of a read or write operation.
+If not required, tie the ADS input permanently low.

-Register Select (A2, A1, A0), Pins 26-28: These three inputs are used during a read or write operation to select an ACE register to read from or write to as indicated in Table 1.
+Register Select (A_2, A_1, A_0) , Pins 26-28: These three inputs are used during a read or write operation to select an ACE register to read from or write into as indicated in Table 1.
 The DLAB must be set high by the system software to access the Baud Generator Divisor Latches.

 Master Reset (MR), Pin 35: This input is buffered with a TTL-compatible Schmitt Trigger with 0.5V typical hysteresis.
 When high, it clears all the registers (except the Receiver Buffer, Transmitter Holding, and Divisor Latches), and the control logic of the ACE.
 Also, the state of various output signals (SOUT, INTRPT, OUT 1, OUT 2, RTS, DTR) are affected by an active MR input.
-(Refer to Table 2)
+(Refer to Table 1.)